scott-carrion/maybe/README.md

 # Maybe: The personal finance app for everyone

 > [!IMPORTANT]
-> This repository is no longer actively maintained by its original authors.
+> Sadly, the original Maybe Finance repository is no longer actively maintained by its original authors.
 You can read more about this in their [final release](https://github.com/maybe-finance/maybe/releases/tag/v0.6.0).
 > This is now maintained by Scott Carrion.
-To date, the only changes are inclusion of a compose.yml with frozen sha256 digests (orignal maintainers were using 'latest', which could unexpectedly cause build issues in the future) and the merge of a "copy previous month's budget" feature that was sorely needed and implemented by a fellow community member.
+Community contributions are welcome and encouraged.

+## New Features in this Actively Maintained Fork

+The following new features have been added in this fork:

+* Plaid integration enabled (via workaround for now).
+See below "self hosted with Docker" link for more details
+* New API endpoint: `/api/v1/budget/summary`.
+This endpoint fetches summary information about the currently active (monthly) budget.
+Callers to this (e.g. Home Assistant, Superset, or other dashboarding software) can get quick insights into your (family's) standing with spending for the month!
+* "Copy previous month's budget" easy button, contributed by GitHub user sathudeva7.
+I tweaked this code and rebased it onto last update to original project.
 [Link to their original fork](https://github.com/sathudeva7/maybe/tree/sathu-budget-copy-feature)
-> The only other feature I'm thinking of adding is a modification to the code to allow the Plaid "Link Account" button under adding a new account UI to be enabled at all times.
-Currently a workaround exists to enable it
+* Added known-working sha256 digests for dependent postgres and redis companion containers in the docker compose YAML container.
+In the far future, if there's some backward-incompatible change introduced to the 'latest' tag for either of these containerized programs, and you `docker pull` them, suddenly the app would stop working.
+Although these 'latest' labels are retained for now as they seem to work OK at the time of writing, it is trivial to fall back to known-working ones as their digests are listed in the example compose YAML.

+## Planned Features in this Actively Maintained Fork

+The following features are planned for future contribution:

+* Remove original authors' attempt to disable Plaid integration for the "self-hosted" version

 ## Maybe Hosting